How to Apply

 Reporting Official Scores

 Official scores must be reported directly to Stanford from Educational Testing Service (ETS).
 Stanford’s ETS institutional code is 4704.
-Individual department code numbers are not necessary.
-As long as the institutional code of 4704 is selected, the score will be electronically delivered to Stanford.
+If a department code is required, it does not matter which one you choose.
+As long as you select the institutional code of 4704, the score is electronically delivered to Stanford.
 Scores expire after five years and will not be available from ETS.
-The earliest valid test date is September 1, 2017.
+The earliest valid test date is September 1, 2020.
 Any scores you self-report on the application are considered unofficial, but sufficient for the initial review process.

 Please Note: It can take up to three weeks for Stanford to receive official GRE Test scores from ETS.
 Once received, scores are connected to your application in Stanford’s database after approximately seven business days from the date the online application is received.
 If after checking your application status you find that the test information is not received, contact the Biosciences Admissions Office.